KeikoShimizu/APIHub/packages/example/README.md

 # BeSafe Bank App
 BeSafe Bank app demonstrates the customization of the Example app.
-View how to set up local environment on .
-Clone from `master` branch of [APIHub-example](https://github.com/KeikoShimizu/APIHub-example/tree/master) repository to review Customized code.
+For setting up local environment, see [Quick Start](https://github.com/KeikoShimizu/APIHub-example/blob/master/README.md#quick-start) on APIHub README.md.
+Once local environment is ready, clone Besafe Bank source code from `master` branch of [APIHub-example](https://github.com/KeikoShimizu/APIHub-example/tree/master) repository to review Customized code.

 Also if you want to see the progress of development compare each step by installing source code from [Tag List](https://github.com/KeikoShimizu/APIHub-example/tree/master/packages/example#tag).

 >## Table of Contents:
 > **Landing page**